eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/PURIS Kit/page_changelog.md

 ### Added​

 - documentation of the adoption view
-- documentation of the development view
+- documentation of the software development view

 ### Changed​